 How to Start a Food Delivery Business in 4 Easy Steps

 So, what do you need to start a home-based food or grocery delivery business?
-Here are some simple and straightforward steps to get you started:
+Here are some simple and straight forward steps to get you started:

 1. Determine the amount of capital required to establish a company.